 The firm has systems in place to monitor the reputation, knowledge, skills and experience of its management body.
-The firm utilises the expertise of external recruitment agencies when carrying out any recruitment activities in relation to the composition of the management body.
+The firm may utilise as required the expertise of external recruitment agencies when carrying out any recruitment activities in relation to the composition of the Board.

-A robust recruitment process is in place which requires the NomCo to undertake a diligent, in depth review of the pool of candidates and recommends its choice of candidate(s) (considering the firm's diversity requirements) who meet the respective criteria to the Board and the firm's shareholder for consideration, and approval.
+A robust recruitment process is in place which requires the NomCo to undertake a diligent, indepth review of the pool of candidates and recommends its choice of candidate(s) (considering the firm's diversity requirements) who meet the respective criteria to the Board and the firm's shareholder for consideration, and approval.